2010 Torture and Joy

 After failing in three previous World Series tries since their move to San Francisco, the Giants would hope the fourth time would be the charm against an unlikely AL opponent making its very first trip to the Fall Classic: The Texas Rangers.

 Born nearly 50 years earlier as a new and no-so-improved version of the Washington Senators, the Rangers struggled to find any kind of success getting into October even after the franchise moved from Washington to the Dallas-Ft.
 Worth Metroplex in 1973.
 The Rangers were never stigmatized as a perennial loser, but they seldom skimmed the top, entering 2010 with only one playoff victory to vouch for in their entire history.
-Experts blamed Texas’ torturous summer heat and humidity, which wore down many Ranger players—especially the pitchers, who needed ice for more than just their throwing arms after every appearance.
+Experts blamed Texas’ torturous summer heat and humidity, which wore down many Rangers players—especially the pitchers, who needed ice for more than just their throwing arms after every appearance.

 In an attempt to tear down some of the franchise’s psychological barriers, former Ranger and current team president Nolan Ryan—a big-time ace in the time of 300-inning pitchers—laid down the law to his pitchers to shape up, forget the heat index, bandbox and pitch counts and be man enough to throw as hard and as long as he once did.
-And while few of the Ranger starters could barely reach even 200 innings, under Ryan they at least began to show some effectiveness not seen for some time in Arlington.
+And while few of the Texas starters could barely reach even 200 innings, under Ryan they at least began to show some effectiveness not seen for some time in Arlington.

-After an upbeat 2009 campaign in which the Rangers finished above .500 (at 87-75) for the first time in five years, Ryan and other Ranger personnel confidently predicted at least 90 wins for 2010.
+After an upbeat 2009 campaign in which the Rangers finished above .500 (at 87-75) for the first time in five years, Ryan and other Texas personnel confidently predicted at least 90 wins for 2010.
 But as the season unfolded, a bigger challenge off the field began to loom: Financial solvency.

 Earlier in the winter, Texas owner Tom Hicks—beset by debt and, in 2009, forced to borrow money from Major League Baseball to meet payroll—had struck a deal to sell the team to a new ownership group led by Pittsburgh lawyer Chuck Greenberg and Ryan, acting as a bridge between the two regimes.
 Although approved by MLB, the deal was overturned in court when unsecured creditorsAmong the creditors owed deferred money by Hicks: Former Rangers Alex Rodriguez, Kevin Millwood and Mickey Tettleton., worried they may never see their long-term wage payments fulfilled, successfully sued.
 With no other alternative, the Rangers declared bankruptcy; the Greenberg-Ryan group would ultimately purchase the team, but only after having to sweat through two additional months of litigation (to say nothing of agitation) and a court-mandated auction from which it emerged as the high bidder.